Superpowers in the Animal Kingdom

 The ocean is perceived as being deep-blue in colour since water absorbs most of the longer wavelengths of the visible light spectrum, meaning reds and yellows, while reflecting the shorter ones, like blues and violets.
 However, water transmits shorter, ultraviolet wavelengths as well.
 Photons of ultraviolet light can travel up to 200 metres deep beneath the ocean’s surface if the water is clear enough, which means that enough UV light can be provided for the vision of the animals that can perceive it, especially those that live in the more shallow parts of the ocean (Losey et al., 1999).

 The retina inside the eye can perceive light signals from the environment because they contain two types of photoreceptors: rods, responsible for vision at low light levels, and cones, responsible for colour vision.
-The rods and cones of vertebrates, like fish, contain a group of proteins called opsins that are sensitive to light, so the absorption of light causes them to change conformations from their resting state to their signaling state.
+The rods and cones of vertebrates, like fish, contain a group of called opsins that are sensitive to light, so the absorption of light causes them to change conformations from their resting state to their signaling state.
 The ability to perceive UV light is dependent on the presence of cones that contain specific UV opsins with a of 360-380 nm, meaning that the strongest photon absorption occurs in that range of wavelengths.
 Fish can have up to 4 different types of cones, one of which can detect UV light, and the unique opsin molecule within this cone is highly conserved across different species of fish (Losey et al., 1999).

 The Function of UV Perception in Fish